PhilLockett/TrackSort/README.md

 ### Side length
 To specify the maximum length of a side use `-d` or `--duration` and specify the number of seconds.
 The duration can also be specified using the hh:mm:ss format, or the mm:ss format.
-This option and the `b` option are mutually exclusive.
+This option and the `-b` option are mutually exclusive.

 ### Even number of sides